 Hydroxyacyl-coenzyme A dehydrogenase – HADH

 Recessively inherited inactivating mutations in HADH cause leucine-induce HH which responds well to diazoxide.
 The clinical presentation is heterogeneous, with age at presentation ranging from birth to late infancy.
 In some patients increased plasma hydroxybutyrylcarnitine and urinary 3-hydroxyglutarate levels are observed.
+Whilst the majority of mutations affect the protein coding regions of the gene a deep intronic mutation has been identified in the Turkish population.

 Location: Chromosome 4q25 (hg38: chr4:107,989,784 – 108,035,175)